 Ocular migraines, like a regular headache, are usually not life-threatening.
 Most are likely the byproduct of other illnesses.

-It is important to identify the cause of your ocular migraine and to be proactive about treating one when it occurs.
+It is important to identify the cause of your ocular migraine and to be proactive about treating it when it occurs.

 If you are experiencing frequent ocular migraines, talk to your eye doctor to determine what could be causing them, and how you can prevent them in the future.